hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

         memory: "10Gi"
     ```

-    * `namespaceSelector` (`string: null`) - The selector used by the admission webhook controller to limit what namespaces where injection can happen.
+    * `namespaceSelector` (`string: ""`) - The selector used by the admission webhook controller to limit what namespaces where injection can happen.
 If set to null, all non-system namespaces are eligible for injection.

     ```yaml
     # Selectors are defined as a formatted multi-line string.